-We are proud to be certified by ECOCERT ICO, an independent , environmentally conscious, international company that tests everything from the soil to the bottle.
+We are proud to be certified by ECOCERT SA, an independent , environmentally conscious, international company that tests everything from the soil to the bottle.
 We disclose our sources and methods in a world where that kind of information is often concealed – such is the quality of our products.
 This organic distinction is not only looking out for the planet, it’s also looking out for us.
 When harvested and produced organically, plants have the ability to play a vital role in our physical well-being.

 Potency and Safety

 If left to grow organically, plants produce essential oils that have strong anti-microbial properties made by the plants’ immune system to ward off pests, bacteria and viruses.
 These same essential oils that protect the plant can also be used to make our bodies healthier.
 For example, we use Lavender because the essential oil contains naturally high levels of linalyl acetate, which kills harmful bacteria and promotes the growth of healthy new cells.

 If plants are sprayed with pesticides and herbicides, however, they will not produce the same robust essential oils because these man-made additives are doing the job for them.
 When it comes time for harvest, you will have a weaker plant that, when distilled, lacks the potent aroma and healing properties of a natural one.
 Instead you’re left with a conventional oil that’s full of concentrated pesticides and herbicides – one that is flat-out unsafe for ingestion or topical use.